 A staff member will meet with you to provide support and immediate interventions, which may include:

-- Referrals to appropriate law enforcement agencies. - Referrals for medical treatment and/or counseling at the Counseling Center, and/ other on and off campus resources. - Alternative accommodations for College housing, employment arrangements or academics.
+- Referrals to appropriate law enforcement agencies. - Referrals for medical treatment and/or counseling at the Office of Health and Wellness, and/other on and off campus resources. - Alternative accommodations for College housing, employment arrangements or academics.

 ON CAMPUS RESOURCES